J-Harsh/J-Harsh/README.md

 - 👯 I’m looking to collaborate on **Java , Go or Next.JS**

-- 👨‍💻 All of my projects are available at [my portfolio](https://jharsh.me) (very old, yet to be updated)
+- 👨‍💻 All of my projects are available at [my portfolio](https://jharsh.me)
 - 💬 Ask me about **Java, Go and TypeScript**

 - 📫 How to reach me **harshjain172001@gmail.com**